 While hiking above the Sonoma Coast near the town of Jenner, a San Francisco photographer named Eric H. came across this basal albino redwood.
 The mutation appears to be relatively young exhibiting vigorous shoots.
 Located only a mile from the coast, Eric reported that the albino redwood was found near a group of dead redwoods.
 It possible that the trees died due to a slow-moving landslide.
 A field investigation will need to be done to see if stressors may have played a role in causing this mutation.
 Thanks Eric for sharing this discovery with us.

 A few years back Barbara J. from Central Oregon reported that she had an aerial albino redwood growing in her backyard.
 No pictures were available at the time but we took Barbara for her word and marked it down for a future visit.
-The opportunity to see this albino came in the end of February and was definitely worth the visit.
-Growing in a fan like shape, this NCV albino redwood spreads throughout the lower crown of the main tree.
+The opportunity to see this albino came at the end of February and was definitely worth the visit.
+Growing in a fan-like shape, this NCV albino redwood spreads throughout the lower crown of the main tree.
 The parent redwood was purchased as a sapling from Trees of Mystery in 1990 & planted out in Barbara's back yard the same year.
-Around the year 2000 the mutation started developing into the large aerial NCV albino that we see today.
-Barbara believes that pollution from a near by creek may be the reason why this mutation formed within her redwood.
-Thanks Barbara for the visit and providing the historical account on the tree.
+Around the year 2000, the mutation started developing into the large aerial NCV albino that we see today.
+Barbara believes that pollution from a nearby creek may be the reason why this mutation formed within her redwood.
+Thanks, Barbara for the visit and for providing the historical account on the tree.

 Sophia C. from the San Francisco Peninsula shares with us pictures of a small yet beautiful chimeric albino redwood she discovered on her neighbor’s tree.
 This little gem of a mutation appears to have only formed within the last few years.
 Due to its tiny size, albino redwoods this small can either continue to grow or disappear altogether.
 Because of Sophia’s sharp eyes, we’ll be able to track this little diamond in the rough years to come.